Puneeth-Gaikwad-L/AirBNB/README.md

 ## New-Learning

 One significant learning in this project was the implementation of debouncing.
 Usually used for performance improvement, I applied debouncing for API calls when showing suggestions.
 This helped optimize the user experience by reducing unnecessary API calls and enhancing the overall performance of the application.

+## Drawbacks

+The application is not responsive, which means it may not provide an optimal user experience on various devices with different screen sizes.
+Users accessing the site from mobile devices or tablets may encounter difficulties navigating and interacting with the content.
+Addressing this issue should be a priority to ensure a seamless and accessible experience for all users across different platforms.

 ## Credits